odradev/awesome-zero-knowledge/README.md

 * [A Developer’s Guide to the zkGalaxy](https://blockchain.capital/a-developers-guide-to-the-zkgalaxy/) - article from February 2023.
 * [Writing a Zero Knowledge dApp](https://medium.com/@yujiangtham/writing-a-zero-knowledge-dapp-fd7f936e2d43) - article from March 2023.
 * [Zero knowledge proof circom circuit to determine whether given input is a factor of 9 or not](https://medium.com/@piash.tanjin/zero-knoweldge-proof-circom-circuit-to-determine-either-given-input-is-factor-of-9-7f465c7acc5c) -  tutorial by Piash Tanjin from April 2023.
+* [Building a Zero Knowledge web app with Halo 2 and Wasm - Part 1](https://medium.com/@yujiangtham/building-a-zero-knowledge-web-app-with-halo-2-and-wasm-part-1-80858c8d16ee) and [Part 2](https://medium.com/@yujiangtham/building-a-zero-knowledge-web-app-with-halo-2-and-wasm-part-2-379477444dc3) - article by Yu Jiang Tham from April 2023.
+* [A Guide To Building Your Web3 Project Proposal: ZK Edition](https://minaprotocol.com/blog/a-guide-to-building-your-web3-project-proposal-zk-edition) - article by Mina Foundation from May 2023.
+* [Zero knowledge rollup using circom for beginner](https://victoryeo-62924.medium.com/zero-knowledge-rollup-using-circom-for-beginner-276ff1a96d5b) - tutorial by Victor Yeo from May 2023.

 ### Conferences and workshops
 * [Luxembourg Zero Knowledge Days](https://zklux.eu/) - conference from June 2019 in Luxembourg, slides and videos available on the page.